 The above analysis rests on the assumption that debt attitude is exogenous to debt.
 If exposure to debt, for example, through having a mortgage, makes individuals less uncomfortable with debt over time, there could be causality in the reverse direction.
-One possible way to address endogeneity is to use the attitude of an individual's parents as an instrument for the individual's own preferences.
-The attitude of parents is outside of the control of the individual and, as reported in Table 1a, there is a strong correlation between a respondent's attitudes and the attitudes of his/her parents.
+This can derive from the fact that the survey data is collected after the registry data, so after people experienced debt.
+One possible way to address endogeneity is to use the attitude of an individual's parents as an instrument for the individual's own attitude.
+The attitude of parents is outside of the control of the individual and, as discussed in Section 4, there is a strong correlation between a respondent's attitudes and the attitudes of his/her parents.
 We use this instrument in the first three columns in Table 7.
-In addition, we consider other specifications for the instrument based on which parent is uncomfortable and an interaction term with gender in the remaining columns we also include a dummy for the respondent being foreign born.
+In addition, we consider other specifications based on which parent is uncomfortable with debt and an interaction term with gender; in the remaining columns we also include a dummy for the respondent being foreign born.
 The F-values from the first stage regressions indicate that the instrument(s) have predictive power.
-The IV estimates indicate that the effect of the debt attitude continues to be negative (it is statistically significant at the 10% level in three cases) and is even larger in magnitude than indicated in the OLS regressions.
+The IV estimates indicate that the effect of the debt attitude continues to be negative (it is statistically significant at the 10% level in four cases and at the 5% level in two cases) and is even larger in magnitude than indicated in the OLS regressions.